How Net Income Affects the Operation of a Business

 How to Calculate Gross Profit, with Equations and Examples

-If you manage your business finances on an ongoing basis, the central concept you need to establish is profitability.
-Understanding gross profit and calculating it on a continuing schedule is a cornerstone to building and growing your organization.
+If you manage your business finances regularly, the most important thing to focus on is profitability.
+Understanding gross profit and calculating it consistently is key to building and growing your business.

 What Is Gross Profit?

-Gross Profit or GP is the revenue from sales minus the costs to achieve those sales.
-The cost associated with sales is known as “Cost of Goods Sold” or “COGS” and is often in its own section on your income statement.
+Gross profit (GP) is the revenue from sales minus the costs to make those sales happen.
+The costs related to sales are called “Cost of Goods Sold” (COGS), which is usually shown as a separate line on your income statement.

-GP tells you exactly how much your company would have made if you didn’t have administrative or other expenses that weren’t directly associated with the product or service you provide.
+GP tells you how much your company would make without considering administrative costs or other expenses not directly tied to the product or service you sell.

-Expenses or costs are divided into two categories: fixed and variable cost.
-Fixed costs are counted as operating expenses and remain consistent month to month.
-They are often grouped into a section called “Sales, General & Administrative” or “SG&A.”
+Expenses fall into two categories: fixed and variable costs.
+Fixed costs are operating expenses that stay the same each month.
+They’re often grouped under “Sales, General & Administrative” (SG&A).

 Fixed cost examples (SG&A):